jorgecarleitao/pyglet-gui/docs/api.rst

 A viewer can have different graphical elements (e.g. textures, text).
-Pyglet-gui has a :doc:`graphics API <theme_api>` for handling those and abstracts the idea of images and textures: it uses a high-level interface on which you build a :class:`pyglet_gui.theme.Theme` loaded from a JSON file or dictionary with file paths and other data, and viewers select the part they need from the theme using :meth:`~pyglet_gui.core.Viewer.get_path`.
+Pyglet-gui has a :doc:`graphics API <theme_api>` for handling those and abstracts the idea of images and textures: it uses a high-level interface on which you define a :class:`pyglet_gui.theme.Theme` in a JSON file or nested dictionary with file paths and other data, and viewers select the part they need from the theme using :meth:`~pyglet_gui.core.Viewer.get_path`.

-Conceptually, Pyglet-gui theme API follows the factory pattern: the :class:`pyglet_gui.theme.Theme` is a collection of class factories instantiated when the theme is loaded, and each template has a method to generate the actual vertex list and textures to load in the drawing batch.
+Conceptually, Pyglet-gui theme API follows the factory pattern: the :class:`pyglet_gui.theme.Theme` is a collection of class factories instantiated when the theme is loaded and each template has a method to generate the actual vertex list and textures to load them in the batch.

 Graphics generation is called in :meth:`pyglet_gui.core.Viewer.load_graphics`, which is called in :meth:`~pyglet_gui.core.Viewer.load`.